 Imagine my surprise when I found out that Glen Hansard and his original band, The Frames, will be performing as part of the 2013 Adelaide Festival!
-Coincidently, a good friend of mine has arrived in Sydney to do her studies as well, and we thought of going to the concert together.
+Coincidently, a good friend of mine had arrived in Sydney, and we thought of going to the concert together.
 After working out our schedules, we realized we could only catch the concert during its run in Melbourne.
 We were so glad we did!

 I really appreciate how easy it is to have access to great shows in Australia.

 Just recently, I was able to catch Vox Populi (2010, Dennis Marasigan), a Filipino film which was also featured in the 2010 Cinemalaya Film Festival.
 As part of the Adelaide Fringe (thanks to Anahata Community), the film screened to an international audience.

 “Vox Populi (2010, Dennis Marasigan), a Filipino film which was also featured in the 2010 Cinemalaya Film Festival”

 It’s amazing for an independent film to get this opportunity: be seen outside of its country by a different audience.